leshkin/wordcloud/README.md

 # Word Cloud

-Word Cloud allows you to build a word cloud online from any text and download the resulting image.
+**WordCloud.online** allows you to build a word cloud online from any text and download the resulting image.
+The words of the text are lemmatized.
+You can select colors and fonts for the displayed words.

 [![GitHub Super-Linter](https://github.com/leshkin/wordcloud.online/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter)